IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 ## Packet Topology Discovery

-The L3 Topology Model is used report the IP network topology.
+The L3 Topology Model is used to report the IP network topology.

 The L3 Topology Model, SR Topology Model, TE Topology Model and the TE Packet Topology Model are used together to report the SR-TE